Tab Title Description

-- Presence of an unresectable liver mass consistent with cholangiocarcinoma, for which treatment with gemcitabine plus cisplatin is intended.
+- Presence of an unresectable hepatobiliary mass or metastatic disease (consistent with cholangiocarcinoma, as evidenced by histology or cytology (augmented by fluorescence in situ hybridization (FISH) where appropriate), for which treatment with gemcitabine plus cisplatin is intended.
+Intrahepatic and extrahepatic cholangiocarcinoma patients may be enrolled.

 - For patients enrolled in the Dose Escalation Phase, one or more tumors measurable on radiograph or CT scan, or evaluable disease defined as non-measurable lesions per RECIST v.
 1.1 (e.g., malignant ascites).
 All patients enrolled to the Randomized Study Phase must have measurable disease only.